algolia/jekyll-algolia/docs-src/src/how-it-works.md

   "slug": "try-new-experimental-version-hn-search",

-  "html": "<p>We've learned a lot from your comments […]</p>", "text": "We've learned a lot from your comments […]", "tag_name": "p",
+  "html": "<p>We've learned a lot from your comments […]</p>", "content": "We've learned a lot from your comments […]", "tag_name": "p",
   "hierarchy": {
     "lvl0": null,